C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 You need 2x 4ch level converters.
 Just search ebay for "4ch Logic Level Shifter Converter Module 5V to 3.3V"

 2.54mm jumper:
-Rummage through your drawerers.
-There's definately one in there somewhere!
+Rummage through your drawers.
+There's definitely one in there somewhere!

 2.54mm male header:
 Search ebay for 2.54mm male header.
 You only need 2 pins, for attaching the jumper to.